realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Display post-point 0 like A-car

 The CircuitSetup speedo features a third digit behind the gaffer tape.
-This digit is usually dark, in accordance to the speedo close-ups in all three parts of the series.
+This digit is usually dark, in accordance with the speedo close-ups in all three parts of the series.

 The A-Car, shown very briefly in part 1 of the series when Doc sends Einstein a minute into the future, had a speedo which showed "0.0".
 Check this option to display a "0" after the dot using the hidden digit.
 Please note that only "0" is ever displayed, fractions are not supported.